azurecitadel/azurecitadel.github.io/guides/citadel.md

 ### 4. Run Jekyll locally

 It is highly recommended to also locally install Jekyll within Bash on Ubuntu
+* Note that your version of Ruby should be no newer than 2.4
 * Install [Jekyll](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/) locally

 Once installed then you can run Jekyll as a local process.
 As you make changes then the static HTML files will be regenerated locally and you can view them in the browser.